Effective Verbal and Nonverbal Communication

-Example: our supervisor tells us we did a good job, but says it in an angry tone.
+Example: our supervisor tells us we did a good position, but says it in an angry tone.
 You might be confused about what he/she really means because of the nonverbal communication.

-You might wonder if he/she is being sarcastic, if he/she is jealous, if he/she is upset, and we might end up feeling like we didn’t really do a good job.
+You might wonder if he/she is being sarcastic, if he/she is jealous, if he/she is upset, and we might end up feeling like we didn’t really do a good position.

 Tip: To ensure the free flow of communication, no matter what type of relationship you find yourself in, you need to be aware of these differences when you talk to your team or teammates.
 Becoming aware of these things is the first step to ensuring that we communicate effectively.

 How Can We Communicate More Clearly and Better?

 What to consider to communicate in a way that resonates with the other person?
 We asked our team, “How can we communicate better?”
 The answers were as follows: